no-go/PilpCom/README.md

 - get location and show a map
 - a single text only rss feed reader and internet radio player

-You can swith trough the views with android bluetooth keyboard via cursor keys or:
+You can switch through the function views with android bluetooth keyboard via cursor keys or:

 - **K** Clk (clock)
 - **I** Who (contacts)